arogozhnikov/einops/README.md

 - spread the word about `einops`
 - *prepare a guide/post* for your favorite deep learning framework
 - translating examples in languages other than English is also a good idea
-- if you have an educative example, not yet covered by documentation and examples, let me know
 - use `einops` notation in your papers to strictly define an operation you're using

 ## Supported python versions